wikiwi/webpack-content-chunks/README.md

 ### Where to get `stats.json`

 Use the [webpack-stats-plugin](https://github.com/FormidableLabs/webpack-stats-plugin).
-We recommend to following config:
+We recommend the following config:

 ```javascript
 new StatsWriterPlugin({